 'The lions wasted no time tearing into the abdomen of the giraffe and engaging in their gruesome feast.'

-- See Michael's image in the incredible #WPY53 exhibition at the Natural History Musuem, London, open until 28 May 2018.
-Tickets sell quickly for weekends, so it's best to book online in advance.
+- See Michael's image in the #WPY53 exhibition at the Natural History Museum, London, open until 1 July.

 - Keen photographer?
-The fifty-fourth Wildlife Photographer of the Year competition is open for entries until 11.30am GMT on the morning of 14 Dec 2017.
-Enter now.
+The 2019 Wildlife Photographer of the Year competition opens for entries this October.
+Keen an eye on our Facebook page for updates.

 ABOUT MICHAEL COHEN

 Michael recently decided to pursue wildlife and nature photography full time and travels extensively for that purpose.
 In addition to having several award-winning images, he has been published many times and has also donated many of his images to charities, conservation organisations and non-profits.